Vintage magnifying glass resting on the page of an opened book

 Commercial thinking, in this framing, encompasses positioning, offer design, market selection, buyer psychology, channel architecture, and the operating model that either supports or constrains commercial performance.
 A commercial growth advisory is asking not just "how do we increase revenue" but "is the commercial architecture of this business sound enough to support the growth it is trying to achieve?"

 This framing is particularly useful for businesses entering new markets, companies at an inflection point, or organisations where the visible symptom is a sales or revenue problem but the root cause sits further upstream in how the business has positioned itself or structured its offer.
-The commercial advisory lens identifies those upstream constraints before resources are committed to solving the wrong problem.
+The commercial advisory lens identifies those upstream issues before resources are committed to solving the wrong problem.

 Business growth advisory